 But there's a world outside the fragile love budding between the pair.
 And Ginny just may find out that Draco's past casts a shadow that neither of them can outrun in time to save him...

-Chapter EIGHT Quote of the Day:
+Chapter NINE Quote of the Day: